ocaml/ocaml-lsp/README.md

 ### Esy

-To add the lsp server to an esy project, add the following lines to your project's `package.json`:
+To add the lsp server to an esy project:

 ```
-  "devDependencies": {
-    "@opam/ocaml-lsp-server": "ocaml/ocaml-lsp:ocaml-lsp-server.opam"
-  }
+$ esy add @opam/ocaml-lsp-server
 ```

 ### Source